RubyLearning/blog/content/post/rackbook.md

 For all practical purposes, a middleware is a rack application that wraps up an inner application.

 Our middleware is going to do something very simple.
 We will append some text to the body being sent by our inner application.
 Let us write our own middleware.
 We will create a middleware class called MyRackMiddleware.
-Here’s the skeleton program:
+Here’s the skeleton program, (save as `myrackmiddleware.rb`):

     class MyRackMiddleware
       def initialize(appl)